 You undo the changes you made in the footer (by commenting everything out), and refresh the page.
 Your header is still not showing.

 The problem here is that something broke your layout, but you don’t know what.
 You could very easily have deleted a semicolon somewhere else in your CSS that messed up your entire website, or it could be one of a dozen other issues.
 With Git, typically you would make a

 git commit(saving a snapshot, explained later) at each stage of your progress – so here, right before you began work on the footer modifications.
 You could then revert everything back to how it was, and start again.

 Learning by example is best – so let’s do just that.
-Start by opening up the terminal (in Mac/Linux, or the Command Prompt in Windows).
-Most Macs will come installed with git ready to go, which you can confirm by typing the following and hitting return
+Start by opening up the terminal (in Mac/Linux, or the Git Bash program in Windows).
+Most Macs will come installed with Git ready to go, which you can confirm by typing the following and hitting return

 git version 2.15.1